Insulation Scandal? Why Good Design and Oversight Matter More Than Ever in Retrofit

 Checking your installer and scheme documentation

-Asking for a moisture survey or thermal imaging
+Asking for a moisture survey or thermal imaging assessment

-If you are planning a retrofit:
+If you are planning a retrofit, ask these questions before work begins.

 Planning an Insulation Retrofit in London?
 Ask These Questions First:

-Who is doing the design - and how will they assess moisture and ventilation?
+Who is doing the design, and how will they assess moisture and ventilation?

 What is the ventilation strategy?